lessatia/frontend-Valynskaya/cv.md

 ## Work experience

-01.2022 –          ¬Exadel Inc.
+01.2022 – 04.2022
+Exadel Inc.
-04.2022             Position: QA Engineer
+Position: QA Engineer
 Responsibilities included:
-                          Requirements analysis;
+                          - Requirements analysis;
-                          Planning the testing process;
+                          - Planning the testing process;
-                          Developing of positive/negative/boundary scenarios;
+                          - Developing of positive/negative/boundary scenarios;
-                          Preparation of testing data;
+                          - Preparation of testing data;
-                          Writing test cases and test suites;
+                          - Writing test cases and test suites;
-                          Test coverage analysis;
+                          - Test coverage analysis;
-                          Tracking the life cycle of errors;
+                          - Tracking the life cycle of errors;
-                          Optimization of the testing process;
+                          - Optimization of the testing process;
-                          Checking programs from the point of view of an expert and an ordinary user;
+                          - Checking programs from the point of view of an expert and an ordinary user;
-                          Looking for bugs and evaluating the functionality of the product.
+                          - Looking for bugs and evaluating the functionality of the product.

 ## Education and Certificates

+09.2009 – 06.2014
-09.2009 –          Belarusian State University, Minsk, Belarus, Biology faculty,
+Belarusian State University, Minsk, Belarus, Biology faculty,
-06.2014             Specialization: zoology, animal behaviorist
+Specialization: zoology, animal behaviorist

-• Web developer courses in HTML Academy (2019)
+* Web developer courses in HTML Academy (2019)
-• JS Automation QA sandbox training in Exadel (2021)
+* JS Automation QA sandbox training in Exadel (2021)
-• QA courses in Prometheus IT School (2022)
+* QA courses in Prometheus IT School (2022)
-• Vadim Ksendzov’s practical QA course (2022)
+* Vadim Ksendzov’s practical QA course (2022)

-## Language Proficiency: English B1, Polish A1, Russian(native)
+## Language Proficiency:
+English B1, Polish A1, Russian(native)